gavinln/windows-ubuntu-tips/helix-normal-multi-keys.md

 * K - swap with split above
 * H - swap with left split
 * J - swap with split below

+## Limitations

+* Cannot resize window splits as of 2023-01-08